Breaching Euclidean Distance-Preserving Data Perturbation Using Few Known Inputs: Related Work

-\textbf{Additive perturbation:} Adding {\em i.i.d.} white noise to protect data privacy is one common approach for statistical disclosure control \cite{Adam:89}.
+\textbf{Additive perturbation:} Adding {\em i.i.d.} white noise to protect data privacy is one common approach for statistical disclosure control \citep{Adam:89}.
 The perturbed data allows the retrieval of aggregate statistics of the original data ({\em e.g.} sample mean and variance) without disclosing values of individual records.
-Moreover, additive white noise perturbation has received attention in the data mining literature from the perspective (described at the beginning of Section \ref{introduction}).
-Clearly, additive noise does not preserve Euclidean distance perfectly.
-However, it can be shown that additive noise preserves the squared Euclidean distance between data tuples on expectation, but, the associated variance is large.\footnote{To our knowledge, such observations have not been made before.} We defer the details of this analysis to future work and do not consider additive noise further in this paper.
+Moreover, additive white noise perturbation has received attention in the data mining literature~\citep{Agrawal:00, Kargupta:03a, Huang_05, GWL:2008}.
+Clearly, additive noise does not preserve Euclidean distance and, therefore, is fundamentally different than the data perturbation we consider.
+An interesting example along these lines is given by Mukherjee {\em et al.} \citep{MBCG:2008}.
+They considered additive noise to the most dominate principal components of the dataset along with a modification of k-nearest-neighbor classification~\citep{hastie11elements} on the perturbed data to improve accuracy.
+Moreover, they nicely extend to additive noise the $\rho_1$-to-$\rho_2$ privacy breach measure originally introduced for categorical data in \citep{Evfimievski:03}.
+Another example is Liu {\em et al.} \citep{LKT:2008}.
+They argued that the level of additive noise ought to be flexible per record.
+They developed a modified addative noise approach allowing the level of noise to be varied per record based on data owner preference.

-\textbf{Multiplicative perturbation:} Two traditional multiplicative data perturbation schemes were studied in the statistics community \cite{Kim_03}.
-One multiplies each data element by a random number that has a truncated Gaussian distribution with mean one and small variance.
+\textbf{Multiplicative perturbation:} Two traditional multiplicative data perturbation schemes were studied in the statistics community \citep{Kim_03}.
+One scheme multiplies each data element by a random number that has a truncated Gaussian distribution with mean one and small variance.
 The other takes a logarithmic transformation of the data first, adds multivariate Gaussian noise, then takes the exponential function \textit{exp(.)} of the noise-added data.
 These perturbations allow summary statistics ({\em e.g.}, mean, variance) of the attributes to be estimated, but do not preserve Euclidean distances among records.